afoster28/cmd_forecast/README.md

 The output of each model will consist of a bounded forecast of each commodity series and quantification of the error vs the actual series in the test set.

+Contrarian and pair trading strategies will then be employed to make use of the forecasts and assessed ratios, such as Sharpe.

 ## Schedule

 ### 08/10/23